deepanshs/mrsimulator/docs/installation/devs.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Unless you plan on always editing the code using the online Github editor, you may need to copy the fork of **mrsimulator** from your GitHub account to your computer.
+Unless you plan on always editing the code using the online Github editor, you may need to copy the fork of **MRSimulator** from your GitHub account to your computer.
 Make a complete copy of the fork with

 .. code-block:: bash